McMadRedDad/WaterAnalyzer/python/protocol/protocol_2.1.0.md

 1. Success:
     - `status` - 0
-    - `result` - {                     - [OBJECT] headers for an HTTP request that needs to be sent to get the binary representation of the preview
-        "preview_id": `preview_id`,    - [INT] id of the generated preview (from cache).
-Must be included in query string of the HTTP request
-        "size": `size`,                - [INT] size of the binary representation.
-Must be included in the "Size" header of the HTTP request
-        "hash": `sha256`,              - [INT] hash of the binary representation (sha256 algorithm).
-Must be included in "Hash" header of the HTTP request
+    - `result` - {                            - [OBJECT] data to be included in the HTTP GET request "url": "/resource/preview?id=`id`",   - [STRING] url to be used for HTTP GET request "width": `width`,                     - [INT] width of the image.
+Must be included in "Width" header of the HTTP GET request
-        "width": `width`,              - [INT] width of the image.
-Must be included in "Width" header of the HTTP request "height": `height`             - [INT] height of the image.
-Must be included in "Height" header of the HTTP request }
+        "height": `height`                    - [INT] height of the image.
+Must be included in "Height" header of the HTTP GET request
+    }
     -  HTTP 200 OK
 2. Invalid ids type: